On the stability of $AdS$ backgrounds with $\lambda$-deformed factors: Introduction

 Applying the machinery of AdS/CFT correspondence is the natural next step in order to enlighten the field theory side of the solutions of \cite{Itsios:2019izt}.
 However, the two important characteristics of these backgrounds, namely the absence of supersymmetry and the presence of an unwarped $AdS$ factor, combined with the Ooguri-Vafa conjecture \cite{Ooguri:2016pdq}, suggest that an investigation of their stability, at least perturbatively, is imminent.
 Specifically, this conjecture states that any non-supersymmetric $AdS$ vacuum is unstable and it is a stronger version of the weak gravity conjecture \cite{ArkaniHamed:2006dz}.
 Therefore the tedious effort of checking the stability of the $AdS$ backgrounds with $\l$-deformed factors can be put in the wider context of satisfying or disproving this conjecture.
 What makes the models of \cite{Itsios:2019izt} attractive in this context is their relative simplicity and the fact that the various factors correspond to integrable subspaces from a two-dimensional $\s$-model point of view.
 The latter property empirically and intuitively, if not guaranteeing stability, it makes instability less likely to be the case.
 In that respect, we note that the parametric space in some solutions is two-dimensional, leaving enough room for stability in part(s) of it.
 However notice that, even if we could prove perturbative stability of the $\l$-deformed backgrounds, to disprove the conjecture we should also exclude possible non-perturbative instabilities.

 The state of the art in the field of investigating perturbative stability is coming from a method that is based on exceptional field theory \cite{Hohm:2013pua} and was developed in \cite{Malek:2019eaz, Malek:2020yue} for computing Kaluza--Klein spectra of maximal gauged supergravity vacua.
-In \cite{Guarino:2020flh} this method was applied to prove perturbative stability for the non-supersymmetric $G_2$-invariant $AdS_4\times S^6$ background of massive-IIA supergravity, through the analytic computation of the full Kaluza--Klein spectrum.
+In \cite{Guarino:2020flh} this method was applied to prove perturbative stability for the non-supersymmetric $G_2$-invariant $AdS_4\times S^6$ background of massive-IIA supergravity \footnote{ Another noteworthy non-supersymmetric and seemingly perturbatively stable string theory paradigm can be found in \cite{Basile:2018irz}.
+In \cite{Apruzzi:2019ecr}, $AdS_7$ non-supersymmetric solutions of massive IIA were analyzed and both perturbative and non-perturbative instabilities were found.}, through the analytic computation of the full Kaluza--Klein spectrum.
 The aforementioned calculation combined with the absence of a brane-jet instability \cite{Bena:2020xxb}, i.e. a recently introduced non-perturbative instability, for these backgrounds \cite{Guarino:2020jwv}, sets an interesting challenge for the Ooguri--Vafa conjecture.

 The plan of the paper is as follows: In section \ref{GravityScalars} we present in a minimalistic way the fluctuation analysis for a wide class of effective theories containing only gravity and scalars.
 Since this structure is a common characteristic of all the dimensionally reduced solutions that we study in the current paper, we present the results in a unified framework.
 We perform a perturbative analysis around an $AdS$ solution having constant scalar fields.
 Analysing stability boils down to determining the eigenvalues of a mass matrix, which is constructed using the scalar potential and the constant metric in the scalar field space.